-In developing the fiscal year 2020-2019 budget, the staff and management had to consider a number of factors that would impact the District's economy and finances.
-The 2019-2020 budget was developed and balanced using previously accumulated fund balance.
+In developing the fiscal year 2021-2022 budget, the staff and management had to consider a number of factors that would impact the District's economy and finances.
+The 2021-2022 budget was developed and balanced using previously accumulated fund balance.
 This was accomplished by sustaining most expenditure levels and structuring permit and other processing fees collected by the District to fully recover service costs.
-The fiscal year 2019-2020 budget assumes continued collection of Water Supply Charge revenue and property tax revenue derived from individual property owners.
+The fiscal year 2021-2022 budget assumes continued collection of Water Supply Charge revenue and property tax revenue derived from individual property owners.
 The budget also includes the User Fees collected from Cal-Am rate payers.
+The budget also includes a full year of PWM water sales.